Blog Title

 Quality Control (QC) Daily Report Requirements per UFGS 01 45 00.00 10

 The snapshot below is of an example Quality Control Daily Report in the Resident Management System (RMS) program.
-The highlighted section shows where activity actual start and actual finish dates are added.
+The highlighted section shows where activity actual start and actual finish dates from the schedule are added.

 USACE Daily Quality Control Report Schedule Activity ID